-Keep in mind that if you follow these simple steps, not only will you be able to access Facebook Messenger, but also other apps that are blocked in China, such as WhatsApp, Line and Google Play, among others.
+Keep in mind that if you follow these simple steps, not only will you be able to access Facebook, but also other apps and websites that are blocked in China, such as WhatsApp, all Google services, Line, Twitter, and Instagram, among others.
 In addition, you will be able to browse the Internet without restrictions.

-What do you need to connect to Facebook Messenger in China?
+What do you need to connect to Facebook in China?

 Accessing Facebook and its messaging app is very easy.
 All you’ll need is access to the Internet and software to get around the Great Firewall of China (which is the reason for the restrictions on Internet use).